zhengshoujian/darknet-yolo-segmentation/README.md

 The test video is here:https://youtu.be/IWgyoBr6CZI

+I have uploaded the cfg file(segment12.cfg),if you are interested in it, you can check it yourself.

 I will update my code on time, if you want to get cfg/file and weights file, please contact me by email at:2239779352@qq.com

 input image: